djeada/Linux-Notes/notes/services.md

 To check the status of a service, you can use the status command.
 The way this command is used depends on the tool being used.
 Here are some examples:

-- Using `chkconfig` for SysV-init systems:
+I. Using `chkconfig` for SysV-init systems:

 ```
 chkconfig --list httpd
 ```

-- Using `systemctl` for SystemD-based systems:
+II.
+Using `systemctl` for SystemD-based systems:

 ```
 systemctl status httpd.service